Crashed driver accidentally poisoned himself by drinking radiator water

 The homeowners at the French Pass house Lee went to told the coroner he arrived there using a stick as a crutch and looking dishevelled.

-He was "clearly bashed up" with cuts and his feet, which were only partly covered with socks.
+He was "clearly bashed up" with cuts and his feet only partly covered with socks.
 The homeowners said Lee had bruising to his face and body and was breathing heavily.

 Lee told them he had spent the night outdoors after a crash caused by him having to take evasive action to avoid a vehicle overtaking another one.
 He thought the drivers were freedom campers.